micmejia/bible-dump/NKJV/Job/Job 20.md

 "Therefore my anxious thoughts make me answer, Because of the turmoil within me.

 ###### 3
-I have heard the rebuke [^a]that reproaches me, And the spirit of my understanding causes me to answer.
+I have heard the rebuke that reproaches me, And the spirit of my understanding causes me to answer.

 ###### 4
 "Do you _not_ know this of old, Since man was placed on earth,